MarvinJWendt/Exif-Remover/README.md

 # Exif-Remover
-A quick drag and drop style windows form which removed the exif data of your images.
+A quick drag and drop style windows form which removed the EXIF metadata of your images.

+You can download the latest standalone .exe file [here](https://github.com/MarvinJWendt/Exif-Remover/releases)

+Feel free to make pull-requests and issues :)